West London Free School

 The West London Free School is an English free school for girls and boys aged 11 to 18.
 It was co-founded by Toby Young and opened in 2011.

 It is located in Hammersmith in west London and was the first free school of its type in England to sign a Funding Agreement with the Secretary of State for Education.

 The West London Free School offers children a classical liberal education and is a music specialist school, with more than half the pupils learning a musical instrument.
 Its production of Sweeney Todd in the summer of 2015 enjoyed a short, sell-out run at the Bush Theatre.

 In 2025 the school was named the Comprehensive Secondary School of the Year in London by The Times after climbing 41 places in national league tables to 75th.

 History

-The school was formally opened by Mayor of London Boris Johnson in September 2011 and is currently home to 600 pupils.
+The school was formally opened by Mayor of London Boris Johnson in September 2011 and currently has 600 pupils enrolled.
 It received over 1,000 applicants for its last 120 places in 2013, making it one of the most oversubscribed taxpayer-funded schools in England in 2013.

 The building used had originally been the Elizabeth Burgwin School that had opened in 1964.